mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Swipe up action in the Throttle screen?
 '''''''''''''''''''''''''''''''''''''''

-This preference allows you to select what should happen when you *swipe up* on the |T-S|.
+This preference is used to select what should happen when you *swipe up* on the |T-S|.

 Options: